 Holidays are set by contractual arrangement subject to the BATJIC minimum of 22 days.
 The calculation will vary in each case but assuming 30 days holiday and 230 days at work, the contribution should be 13.05% of weekly pay.
+Holiday pay must be based on average earnings so that it reflects "normal" pay.

 Holiday and holiday pay entitlement accrues from day one of an operative's employment.
 The usual method of calculating holiday entitlement is to accrue the entitlement at the rate of one-twelfth per month.
-Holiday pay rates can be calculated from the average pay received in the last twelve weeks that the operative worked.
+Holiday pay rates can be calculated from the average pay received in the last twelve weeks that the operative worked, so long as the 12-week reference period results in an accurate figure for normal pay.